-- After a trend move, price fails to reach the outer Band as the uptrend becomes weaker.
+- After a trend move, the price fails to reach the outer Band as the uptrend becomes weaker.
 This signal is usually accompanied by an RSI divergence

 - During a consolidation, price spikes into the outer Bands which get rejected immediately

-The BBands are a multi-faceted trading indicator that can provide you with lots of information about the trend, buy/seller balances and about potential trend shifts.
+The BBands are a multi-faceted trading indicator that can provide you with lots of information about the trend, buy/seller balances and potential trend shifts.
 Together with the MACD, CCI and the RSI, BBands make for a great foundation for a trading strategy.
 Using this you can avoid opening a trade position when the trend going in range.

-By default, the BBands are set to 2.1 Standard deviations which mean that, from a statistical perspective, 95% of all the price action happens in between the channels.
+By default, the BBands are set to 2.1 Standard deviations which means that, from a statistical perspective, 95% of all the price action happens in between the channels.
 A move closer to them, or outside of the outer BBands shows a significant price move – more on that later.

 Telegram & Email Signal Alerts

-You can receive either an email or instant Telegram message direct to your PC or mobile phone the moment this indicator shows a signal to enter a trade.
+You can receive either an email or an instant Telegram message direct to your PC or mobile phone the moment this indicator shows a signal to enter a trade.